-The term “bioeconomy” refers to the production of renewable biological resources, and the conversion of these resources and waste streams into value-added products, such as food, feed, fuel, bio-based products, and bioenergy.
-For the purposes of this article, I define the term as encompassing the following non-exhaustive list:
+The term “bioeconomy” refers to the production of renewable biological resources and the conversion of these resources and waste streams into value-added products, such as food, feed, fuel, bio-based products, and bioenergy.
+For this article, I define the term as encompassing the following non-exhaustive list:

 - Biotechnologies such as anaerobic digestion, bio-oil extraction, bioreactors, carbon capture & storage, catalysis, catalysis, cellulosic ethanol, fermentation, Fischer-Tropsch, gasification, genetic engineering, nanotechnology, pyrolysis/carbonization, synthetic biology, synthetic biology, thermochemical conversion, torrefaction, and wastewater treatment.